SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/debugging.md

 </div>

 # Relevant MQ Videos

+Note: the videos below include JUnit testing in Eclipse as well as VS Code.
+It is recommended you watch both, as the Eclipse video provides foundational information on using JUnit.
+Also, it's good to get familiar with some of the differences of working with different IDEs.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/iFJwFq_KmXY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>